apundance/CPSC-362-Blackjack/README.md

    - “Welcome to Blackjack” title
    - Start Game and Rules buttons

-   Navigating to the rules screen shows a list of rules and a back button.
-   Start game will have a back button positioned in the top-left corner.

 5. close the window or press X to exit.

 ## 🖼️ screenshots